ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 _Dallas_ begins to go inside, the sound of the breeze from the Long Island Sound rustling through the trees.
 He pauses, looking out at the sky before stepping through the door.
 From the corner of his eye - he spots a burn mark near the mailbox.

+Dallas walks over and stands over it for a good while.

 ---

 ## Scene 32: EXT.
 SCHOOL PLAYGROUND - AFTERNOON